 Annual equity grants are made at the Compensation Committee's regularly scheduled meeting in November to align the timing of grants with our fiscal year, most importantly for PSUs, which are earned based on a fiscal year performance period.
-The November meeting usually occurs two weeks following our release of earnings for our fourth fiscal quarter.
-The Compensation Committee determines the exercise price of stock options, which is the closing price of Cabot stock on the NYSE on the date the options are granted.
+The November meeting usually occurs approximately one week following our release of earnings for our fourth fiscal quarter.
+The exercise price of stock options is the closing price of Cabot stock on the NYSE on the date the options are granted.
 From time to time, equity awards outside of the annual grant program are made for recruiting or retention purposes or in connection with promotions or to recognize specific achievements or performance.
-These awards are effective on the later of the approval of the grant or the date the employee's employment commences.
 We do not have a program, plan, or practice to time "off-cycle" awards in coordination with the release of material non-public information.

-PSUs Earned under PSU Award that Vested in 2017
+PSUs Earned under PSU Award that Vested in 2018